gracieze/gracieze/README.md

 ### Welcome to my corner!
-I'm just someone trying to make stuff and learn what's going on.
-I have multiple personal projects that have been put aside for the time being because of work, but come back later and I'll have some stuff posted!
+I'm just someone trying to make stuff and see what's going on.
+I have multiple personal projects that have been put aside for the time being, but come back later and I'll have some stuff posted!

 <br/>

 ## Rapidfire
 <table><tr><td valign="top" width="50%">

-- 🔭 I’m currently working on schoolwork! :)
+- 🔭 I’m currently working on my IT certs :)

-- 🧠 I’m currently learning methodology
+- 🧠 I’m currently learning about computer networks

 - ❓ Ask me about anything related to obscure internet rabbit holes